Excel 2019 Functions and Features

 Now that Excel 2019 is Commercially Available, we thought the time was right to see what’s new in Excel 2019 compared to its 2016 counterpart (rather than the Office 365 version).
 Here’s a summary of the new and improved features and functions available in Excel 2019.

 Yes, we know we’ve done this before but for completeness, there are six new functions in Excel 2019 (compared to Excel 2016).
 These comprise:

-As a model developer and reviewer, I must confess I am not convinced about this one.
-If you have ever used a formula with nested IF statements, e.g. =IF(IF(IF…
+As model developers and reviewers, we must confess we remain unconvinced about this one.
+If you have ever used a formula with nested IF statements, e.g.

 then maybe this function is for you – however, if you have ever written Excel formulae like this, then maybe Excel isn’t for you!
-There are usually better ways of writing the formula using CHOOSE or INDEX(MATCH) (see the >INDEX MATCH article) for example.
+There are usually better ways of writing the formula using CHOOSE or INDEX(MATCH) for example.

 The syntax is as follows:

 - logical_test1 is a logical condition that evaluates to TRUE or FALSE;

 - value_if_true1 is the result to be returned if logical_test1 evaluates to TRUE.
 This may be empty

 - logical_test2 (and onwards) are further conditions that evaluate to TRUE or FALSE also

 - value_if_true2 (and onwards) are the respective results to be returned if the corresponding logical_test evaluates to TRUE.
 Any or all may be empty.